vmware/power-validated-solutions-for-cloud-foundation/README.md

 `PowerValidatedSolutions` is a PowerShell module that has been written to support the automation of many procedures associated with the implementation of the [VMware Validated Solutions for VMware Cloud Foundation][vvs].

 The module helps reduce human error, delivers consistency and robustness, and accelerates the time-to-deploy these solutions.
-The module's cmdlets reduce complexity and by automating the deployment and configuration steps using the product APIs or command-line tools.
+The module's cmdlets reduce complexity by automating the deployment and configuration steps using the product APIs or command-line tools.

-This infrastructure-as-code model enables you to use the module "out-of-the-box" or develop incorporate into your own end-to-end automation.
+This infrastructure-as-code model enables you to use the module "out-of-the-box" or in your own end-to-end automation.

 ## Requirements

 ### Platform

-* [VMware Cloud Foundation][vmware-cloud-foundation] 4.3 or higher
+* [VMware Cloud Foundation][vmware-cloud-foundation] 4.2 or higher

 ### Powershell